PostHog/posthog.com/contents/tutorials/performance-marketing.md

 Many channels for performance marketing allow you to customize your UTMs, and we recommend doing that to get the best data possible.

-> **Tip:** for sponsorships, we often create custom links like `posthog.com/sponsored` which redirect to links with UTMs because they are easier to type and look better while allowing us to be consistent in measuring with UTMs.
+> **💡 PostHog Tip:** For sponsorships, we create custom URLs like `posthog.com/sponsored` which redirect to URLs with UTMs.
+This gives us an easy to remember vanity URL and consistent UTM tracking without the need to create dedicated landing pages.

 ## Tracking traffic from performance marketing

 Once you’ve set up UTMs, you can start to use them to track data from different sources of performance marketing.
 Assuming you have pageview events coming from different sources, you can create a few different insights relevant to performance marketing.

-The first is pageviews broken down by UTM source.
-To do this, create an insight, filter pageview where UTM Source is set, and breakdown by UTM source.
+To view pageviews broken down by UTM source, create an insight, filter pageview where `UTM Source` is set, and then breakdown by `UTM Source`.
 This gives you a breakdown of traffic from specific sources.

 ![UTM source set](../images/tutorials/performance-marketing/utm-source-set.png)

 The problem with this is that UTM sources might not be ads you are running.
 Any site or link can set a UTM source, so you might have sources other than ads.

-To see specifically, the traffic from channels, add another filter that explicitly calls out the channels you use.
-For example, if you run ads on Facebook and LinkedIn, you can set UTM source to equal “facebook” and “linkedin.”
+To fix this, add another filter that explicitly calls out the channels you use.
+For example, if you run ads on Facebook and LinkedIn, you can set `UTM Source` to equal “facebook” or “linkedin.”

 ![Specific UTMs](../images/tutorials/performance-marketing/utm-source-breakdown.png)